fastify/send/README.md

 ##### acceptRanges

 Specify maximum chunk size, defaults to send the entire file size.
-This will be used `acceptRanges` is true.
+This will be used when `acceptRanges` is true.

 ##### cacheControl